25 Jul 19 Common Teeth Cleaning Myths

 Myth 10: Gum disease only affects your gums.

 This myth can have potentially deadly implications.
 Although gum disease would be damaging enough if it only affected your gums, it can also lead to severe health issues.
-Gum disease has been linked to conditions like oral cancers, diabetes, and even heart disease!
+Gum disease has been linked to conditions like oral concerns, diabetes, and even heart disease!
 Taking care of your teeth and gums is a part of caring for the overall health of your body.

 Myth 11: Flossing creates unwanted space between your teeth.